Proc. Amer. Acad. Arts 10: 65 (1875) APNI

 *CVU, *EGL, *GipP, *Gold, *HNF, *MuF, *MuM, *NIS, *OtP, *OtR, *VRiv, *VVP, *Wim.
 Also naturalised WA, SA, NSW.
 Native to southern U.S.A and northern Mexico.
 Widespread, particularly in dry inland areas where found near cultivation and other disturbed sites.

-This species was formerly known in Australia as Physalis viscosa.
+This species was formerly known in Australia as Physalis viscosa which is a misapplication.

 |Bioregion||Occurrence status||Establishment means|

 |Central Victorian Uplands||present||naturalised|

 |Northern Inland Slopes||present||naturalised|

 |East Gippsland Lowlands||present||naturalised|